-5.1.3.3 Discretionary access control functions for z/OS UNIX objects (FDP\ACF.1(2))
+7.1.3.4 Security attribute based access control: UNIX (FDP ACF.1(PSO-UNIX))

-FDP\ACF.1.1 The TSF shall enforce the discretionary access control policy for UNIX objects to objects based on the following:

-- a.
-The z/OS UNIX user identity and group membership(s) associated with a subject; and - b.
-The following access control attributes associated with an object: permission bits and (for file system objects) an access control list capable of defining access rights read, write, execute, or search.
+- FDP_ACF.1.1 The TSF shall enforce the Persistent Storage Object Access Control Policy to UNIX objects based on the following: - a) The z/OS UNIX user identity and group membership(s) associated with a subject; and - b) The following access control attributes associated with an object: permission bits and (for file system objects) an access control list capable of defining access rights read, write, execute, or search.
 Default access rights are defined by a system management attribute.